 To view the intensity correlation plot for the detected features of the two selected samples, click the Sample Correlation button from the "Summary" view title bar.
-The correlation plot will be displayed in a pop-up window.
-Select the samples from the drop-down menus beside "Sample correlation" to plot the intensity correlation graph of different sample pairs.
+Sample correlation plots will be displayed in a pop-up window.
+Correlation plots between all possible samples are shown.
 The Pearson's correlation score indicates the reproducibility of the experiment based on a selected pair of samples.
-Click Save as... to export the correlation plot to a PNG file.
+To export the image right click on pop-up window and select Save as...